Purdah and Patriarchy: Evaluating and Mitigating South Asian Biases in Open-Ended Multilingual LLM Generations: Bias Evaluation

-Term selection followed four key criteria: (1) \textbf{Relevance} to intersectional identities of interest; (2) \textbf{Connotation} to include both positive and negative social attitudes; (3) \textbf{Intersectionality} to capture general and intersectional identities (e.g., divorced men, widowed women with children, Muslims); and (4) \textbf{Comprehensive Scope} to cover activities, descriptions, attitudes, emotions, health conditions, forms of control and violence, priorities, and traits linked to identity expectations.
+Term selection followed four key criteria: (1) \textbf{Relevance} to intersectional identities of interest; (2) \textbf{Connotation} to include both positive and negative social attitudes; (3) \textbf{Intersectionality} to capture general and intersectional identities (e.g., divorced men, widowed women with children, Muslims); and (4) \textbf{Comprehensive Scope} to cover activities, descriptions, attitudes, emotions, health conditions, forms of control and violence, priorities, and traits linked to identity expectations. \\

-Each term’s contextual use was reviewed in literature to ensure accurate representation, and assigned to relevant identity categories.
-To enhance coverage, we expanded the lexicon in two stages: (1) manual synonym addition to increase core terms, and (2) automated synonym generation.
-Some synonymous terms were manually annotated to improve core terms and further expanded via synonym generation using NLTK via WordNet \cite{nltklibrary_bird2009natural}, and semantic similarity filtering (threshold=0.5) with spaCy (“en\_core\_web\_lg") \cite{spacylibrary_honnibal2020}. \textbf{The final bias lexicon contains 923 culturally grounded terms}.
-See Appendix~\ref{appendix:lexicon_terms_from_literature_review}–\ref{appendix:bias_lexicon_size_count} for bias terms in literature, manual annotation, and lexicon size by expansion stage.
+Each term's context was reviewed and assigned to relevant identity categories for accuracy.
+To enhance coverage, we expanded the lexicon in two stages: (1) manual synonym addition to increase core terms, and (2) automated synonym generation with NLTK \cite{nltklibrary_bird2009natural} and spaCy \cite{spacylibrary_honnibal2020} (See Appendix \ref{appendix:bias_lexicon_size_count}). \textbf{The final bias lexicon contains 923 culturally grounded terms}.
+See Appendix~\ref{appendix:lexicon_terms_from_literature_review}–\ref{appendix:bias_lexicon_size_per_identity} for bias terms in literature, manual annotation, lexicon size by expansion stage, and synonym generation tools.